chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * `defaultFontSize` was renamed to `font.size`
 * `defaultFontStyle` was renamed to `font.style`
 * `defaultLineHeight` was renamed to `font.lineHeight`
+* Horizontal Bar default tooltip mode was changed from `'index'` to `'nearest'` to match vertical bar charts

 #### Scales